 My Fair Lady - Wednesday 22 March - Saturday 25 March

-We have no such concerns, with Scarlet Halton as Miss Doolittle, James Guild as Professor Higgins and James McDonald as Colonel Pickering.
+We have no such concerns, with Scarlet Halton as Miss Doolittle, and James Guild as Professor Higgins, and with James McDonald as Colonel Pickering.
 Our strong cast has been assembled from RGS along with the young women from Wycombe High, Beaconsfield High, Pipers Corner and Furze Platt Schools, and they have been melded together over a rehearsal period of five months by the strong directorial team of professional actors and singers that brought you Les Miserables (2013) and Carousel (2015).
 As usual, our orchestra consists of some of the best student musicians in our local schools, the student technical team at RGS is one of the most experienced in the area, and a huge effort has gone into securing and creating the set and the costumes for this epic.
 Described on many occasions as ‘the perfect musical’, I am sure that the show will give you a night to remember!
 DON’T MISS IT!!

 The production is running for four nights in the Queen’s Hall, Wednesday 22 March to Saturday 25 March, with curtain up at 7.30pm.
 The show will end at approximately 10.10pm.
 Tickets will be £15 (£9.00 for full-time students under 22) on Wednesday and Thursday, and £17 and £10 respectively on Friday and Saturday.
 There will also be small discounts for families (2 + 2).